-Johor, like most parts of west Malaysia is generally hot and humid due to the location of Malaysia that is near to the equator.
-It has a mean temperature that ranges from 27 to 30 degrees.
+Johor, like most parts of West Malaysia is generally hot and humid due to the location of Malaysia that is near to the equator.
+It has a mean temperature that ranges from 27 to 30 degree Celsius.
 It is wet in Johor during the inter-monsoon periods which is from April to October.
 However, during the other times of the year, Johor is usually dry with occasional showers.

 The celebration of cultural festivals in Malaysia are religious or cultural in origin, influenced by the diversity of its people.
 The predominant festivities are celebrated as public holidays, either nationwide or specific to a few states.

 - Muslims celebrate the festival of Aidilfitri, known as Hari Raya Puasa to mark the end of Ramadhan, the holy month of fasting.